 History of Nihonmatsu

-It began when Oshu Tandai (inspector general) Hatakeyama Takakuni built a residence here and renamed the area Nihonmatsu.
-It is said that the name comes from the fact that there were once two sacred pines in this area.
+It began when Hatakeyama Takakuni, the governor of Oshu Province, built his residence there and changed the place name to Nihonmatsu.
+It is said to derive from the fact that there were once two sacred pine trees in this area.

 During the Edo period, Niwa Nagahide's grandson, Mitsushige, entered the castle.
 He carried out extensive renovations to the castle, and established the castle town and legal system.
 The Niwa family continued for 11 generations until the Meiji Restoration, and is still affectionately known as "Niwa-sama."